This section asks you for important information like your name, address, date of birth, gender etc.

 A person who is blind, unable to see or unable to read can nevertheless make a valid will, with the relevant assistance, and with a special clause at the end saying that the will has been read through to the testator.
 This question ensures that, if necessary, the correct final clause appears in the finished will.
 For more information see our page Drafting a will.

 The interview will ask you a series of questions relating to your physical and mental well-being.
 The purpose of these questions is to ascertain whether there are any issues that may prevent you understanding the nature and effect of your will when you make it.
+Depending on your answers, we may recommend that you seek expert advice from one of our panel law firms.
+But we do not ask you to go into details in the interview.
 For more information on testamentary capacity, see our page Testamentary capacity.

 The interview will ask if you have any children and whether any are under the age of 18.
 If they are you will automatically be asked later who you would like to appoint as your children’s guardians.
 For more information on appointing a guardian see our page Appointing a guardian in a will.